MicrosoftDocs/biztalk-docs/his/core/data-providers-for-db21.md

  The Data Provider supports a combination of single byte character sets (SBCS), mixed-byte character sets (MBCS) double-byte character sets (DBCS), and Unicode - UTF8 [1208], which is an 8-bit Unicode transformation format.

 #### Host CCSID
  The Data Provider requires a value for Host CCSID (Coded Character Set Identifier) with which to perform code page conversions on string data.
 The default Host CCSID value is EBCDIC – U.S./Canada [37].
-Typically, IBM DB2 database servers for z/OS and i5/OS utilize EBCDIC (Extended Binary Coded Decimal Interchange Code).
+Typically, IBM DB2 database servers for z/OS and IBM i utilize EBCDIC (Extended Binary Coded Decimal Interchange Code).

 #### PC Code Page
  The Data Provider requires a value for PC Code Page with which to perform code page conversions on string data.
 The default PC code page is ANSI – Latin I [1252].
 Typically, data consumers use either ANSI (American National Standards Institute) or Unicode.